How to optimise your WordPress site

 Guideline #3 - Use SSL

 Many hosts now offer free SSL certificates - this means your site can be accessed via https:// and show the green padlock.
-We have a separate knowledge base article that describes how to activate an SSL certificate for your domain - link opens in a new window.
+We have a separate knowledge base article that explains how you can get a free LetsEncrypt SSL certificate for your site! - (Link opens in a new tab)

 If you collect any data (e.g. you have a contact form or newsletter sign-up), or sell anything you’ll need to be using SSL to conform with GDPR requirements to keep users data safe and secure between their browser and its final destination.